Detailed Program

 BREAKOUT #3

-3.1 A) Inclusion for All: System Review of the Special Needs and Inclusion Supports & B) Quality Assurance and Compliance in Special Needs Resourcing
+3.1 A) Conditions of Quality and SNR Review - A New System Model & B) Quality Assurance and Compliance in Special Needs Resourcing

 3.2 A) Local Municipal Champion: Region of Durham: Building Collaborations for Responsive Mental Health and Social Care Supports and Services & B) Local Municipal Champion: County of Simcoe: Access to Integrated Care in Couchiching: A Partnership Between the County of Simcoe Ontario Works and Orillia Soldiers' Memorial Hospital